 - During communion, the wine symbolizes Jesus’ blood and the bread symbolizes his body.

-- White lilies are associated with Easter as they symbolize resurrection.
+- White lilies are associated with this celebration as they symbolize resurrection.

-- The practice of Easter egg painting is known as Pysanka.
+- The practice of egg painting on this day is known as Pysanka.

-- Easter is the second biggest holiday for the sale of candy after Halloween.
+- It is the second biggest holiday for the sale of candy after Halloween.

 - The Easter Bunny was originated in Germany and the tradition was taken to the USA in the 18th

-- Every country has its own different of celebrating the day like in Sweden they have Easter Wizard instead of Easter Bunny.
+- Every country has its own different of celebrating the day like in Sweden they have Easter Wizard instead of Bunny.

 - Main symbols of the celebration are rabbits, eggs, baskets, nests, the cross, white lilies etc.